Outside Scholarship Policy

 Impact of Outside Scholarships on NEED-BASED Financial Aid Awards

 Outside scholarships are first applied toward any unmet financial need.
 When necessary, self-help portions of the financial aid package (student loans and student employment) are reduced to stay within financial need.
-In rare cases, some grants and scholarships may be reduced if the amount of an outside scholarship is such that all self-help aid has been eliminated from a student's financial aid package.
+In rare cases, some grants and scholarships may be reduced if an outside scholarship requires need-based eligibility and all self-help aid has been eliminated from a student's financial aid package.

 Impact of Outside Scholarships on MERIT-BASED Financial Aid Awards

 Merit scholarships from DePauw are restricted to tuition expenses.
 Outside scholarships that are also restricted to tuition may reduce the amount of merit scholarship should the combined total exceed the cost of tuition.